kathrynparadis/kathrynparadis.github.io/essays/evidence-of-scholarly-ability.md

  * **Publications**:
     * Paper from Section 1.5: [Full Paper](https://ieeexplore.ieee.org/document/7424477).

- **Abstract:**: In order to produce energy, the Hawaiian Islands rely heavily on oil and oil products to fuel their power plants, leading to high electricity costs that help make renewable energy economically competitive, such as solar energy.
+ **Abstract:** In order to produce energy, the Hawaiian Islands rely heavily on oil and oil products to fuel their power plants, leading to high electricity costs that help make renewable energy economically competitive, such as solar energy.
 Solar energy production, however, introduces a new dimension of uncertainty to meet energy load with supply due to climate conditions: We are not guaranteed to have sufficient solar irradiance available the next day to generate the necessary amount of energy